 Halfway point of the tour and we will explore the Cave Complex west of Xepon.
 This complex carved through a mountain, is yet another incredible construction created in extreme conditions.
 After the caves we ride to some fantastic scenery in Phu Tamok.
 The fire bases in the Battle of Lam Son 719 were located at this mountain.
 It’s quite a climb to the top, with a few steep sections, but the views are well worth the doing of it.
 From there we go back to last night’s accommodation.

-After exploring Expon, we take the jungle track down to Ta Oy via Nong.
+After exploring Xepon, we take the jungle track down to Ta Oy via Nong.
 Here we traverse a fast disappearing piece of the Trail which offers stunning scenery.
 As roads are developed, this section of the Trail is also becoming shorter.
 However, some stretches still house the cobblestones which proved to be fantastic as all-weather roads.
-On arrival into Ta Oy, we take twisty tarmac roads over the mountains and finish our day in Salavan, staying in a local guest house.
+On arrival into Ta Oy, we take twisty tarmac roads over the mountains and finish our day in Salavan, staying in a local guest house

 Today will mainly be on tarmac.
 The mountain pass has been upgraded over the years, and makes for a great journey with breathtaking views.
 On the way down, we negotiate quirky forest tracks, before arriving in Xekong for our overnight stay.
 The old ferry here is now redundant as a new bridge spans the river.
 More Trail gone forever, but its history remains.
 We stay overnight in a hotel by the river, where you can enjoy a great sunset.